-This increase in traffic can cause a lot of stress for ecommerce site owners and digital marketers, but it’s an incredible opportunity if you take advantage of the boost in potential customers.
-To do that, you need to get ready!
+This increase in traffic can cause a lot of stress for many retailers and digital marketers during the holiday season, but it’s an incredible opportunity if you’re able to take advantage of the boost in potential customers to drive sales.
+That’s why you need to get ready!

-Here’s a list of 23 things that will help you to prepare your online store so you can be more profitable this holiday season.
+Here’s a list of 23 holiday ecommerce tips that will help you prepare your online store so you can be more profitable this holiday season.

-10 tips to prepare your website for holiday shoppers
+10 tips to prepare your website for holiday ecommerce sales

-The preparation starts with making sure your website is ready for incoming traffic.
+The holiday season prep work begins with making sure your website is ready for incoming traffic.
 Let’s see what you can do!

 1. Analyze and learn

-Your number one task is to analyze last year’s statistics and learn from them.
+Your number one task is to analyze last year’s online sales statistics and learn from them.

-Understanding the success or failure of your marketing campaigns can help you create better campaigns this year.
-Analyzing data can also show you more ways to meet your holiday shoppers’ needs.
+Understanding the success or failure of your holiday season marketing campaigns can help you improve your marketing efforts this year.
+Analyzing customer data can also reveal more ways to meet your holiday shoppers’ needs.

-Here are some examples of the kind of questions you should ask when reviewing last year’s data:
+Here are some examples of the type of questions you should ask when reviewing last year’s data:

-- What were your most successful marketing campaigns?
+- What were your most successful holiday campaigns?